plp13/qman/README.md

 - Themes can now use the terminal's default colors
 - New `minimal-16` theme that follows the host terminal's color scheme (contributed by [denn-moe](https://github.com/denn-moe))
+- Space bar is now associated with DOWN, in order to conform with common UX expectations
 - Miscellaneous bug fixes and documentation updates

 > **:bulb: Note**